neurogenetics/LRRK2_conditional_v3/README.md

 ```

 ```
-##Sanity checkL make sure all of the VOI files have 39 lines (including header)
+##Sanity check: make sure all of the VOI files have 39 lines (including header)
 #These are the variants from LRRK2_coding_VOI.txt that are present in our data

 cd /data/LNG/Julie/Julie_LRRK2_Condi/